 Another way to do this is with two weights of thread.
-For example, stitch the first pass with 2 strands and the second pass with six strands.
+For example, stitch the first pass with two strands and the second pass with six strands.
 The difference in weight will show and give your work a noticeable texture.

 Finally, a double running stitch is useful for sewing seams on hand sewing projects.
 Again, the work is tidy, but it's also strong because it has two sets of threads running through it.

-As with single running stitch, there are ways to dress up and add variety to double running stitch.
+As with a single running stitch, there are ways to dress up and add variety to double running stitch.
 For example, wrapping and weaving the stitches is an easy way to bring even more color and design to this simple stitch.